-- (1) The municipality must give notice of all tariffs approved at the annual budget meeting at least 30 days prior to the date that the tariffs become effective.(2) A notice stating the purport of the council resolution and the date on which the - (2) A notice stating the purport of the council resolution and the date on which the new tariffs shall become operational, must be displayed by the municipality at a place designated for that purpose.
+- (1) The municipality must give notice of all tariffs approved at the annual budget meeting at least 30 days prior to the date that the tariffs become effective. - (2) A notice stating the purport of the council resolution and the date on which the new tariffs shall become operational, must be displayed by the municipality at a place designated for that purpose.

-PROPERTY RATES POLICY
+DRAFT PROPERTY RATES POLICY

-FINAL REVIEWS

-MARCH - MAY 2020
+FINAL REVIEWS MARCH - MAY 2021

-for the Financial Year 2020/21
+for the Financial Year 2021/2022